Frederick Cleveland Morgan: Career

-Another area of interest for him was the breeding of Siberian irises in which he was a pioneer.
-He was founding member of the American Iris Society.
-Some of his magnificent cultivars still enhance gardens around the globe.
+Another area of interest for Morgan was the breeding of Siberian irises, in which he was a pioneer.
+He was a founding member of the American Iris Society.
+Some of his cultivars still persist in gardens around the globe.

 In 1912, he built a country home in Senneville, Quebec, and called it Le Sabot.
 It was designed by David Shennan and today is considered an important monument of the Arts and Crafts movement in Canada and designated as a Historic Site of Canada.
 He also is responsible for the establishment of the Morgan Arboretum, given to McGill University in 1985.
 Frederick Cleveland Morgan died in Senneville on October 3, 1962.
 He is buried in the Cimetière Mont-Royal in Outremont, Quebec.